 General Liability Insurance.

-Many commercial leases in Arizona require that business owners purchase this type of policy.
+Many commercial leases in Arizona require that business owners purchase this standard type of policy.
 A general liability policy covers customer injuries that occur at your business, damage to customer property, and slander or libel lawsuits.
 General liability insurance policies are concerned with third-party incidents, injuries, and damage.

 Professional Liability Insurance.